 • Knowledge of community organization and needs assessment techniques

 • Understand how to construct, implement, and evaluate health awareness campaigns

 • Experience working with diverse segments of community population such as youth, children with special needs, parents, teachers, youth service providers, and community health professionals

 Required Language Skills

-Learn more about the Volunteer experience in Albania: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Moldova: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.